isabelle-np/isabelles-engineering-handbook/README.md

 # Isabelle's Handbook

-This repository serves as my personal runbook, a living document showcasing my systems thinking approach to discovering, identifying, validating, and solving complex problems.
-It combines my diverse skill set across product management, UX/UI design, software engineering, and systems engineering into a structured framework for learning, experimentation, and decision-making.
+This repository serves as my personal wiki, a living document showcasing my systems thinking approach to discovering, identifying, validating, and solving complex problems.
+It highlights my leadership style based on my diverse skill set and experiences across software engineeering, systems engineering, product management, and UX/UI design and how I value continuious learning, strategic experimentation, and data-driven yet holistic decision-making.

 ## Purpose

-The runbook captures my approach to tackling problems holistically, ensuring solutions are:
+This handbook captures my approach to tackling problems holistically, ensuring solutions are:

 - **User-first:** Prioritizing real user needs and experiences
 - **Data-driven:** Validating hypotheses with observation, measurement, and iteration